sentrysoftware/http/src/site/markdown/index.md

 # HTTP Java Client

-The HTTP Java Client is a simple Java library that facilitates the execution of HTTP requests.
-Built on Java's HttpURLConnection, it requires no external dependencies and supports various HTTP methods (GET, POST, PUT, DELETE).
+The Simple HTTP Java Client is a lightweight Java library designed to simplify the execution of HTTP requests.
+It leverages Java's built-in HttpURLConnection, requires no external dependencies, and supports multiple HTTP methods including GET, POST, PUT, and DELETE.

 ## Features